12 Signs Your VA Disability Claim May Get Approved: What to Look for

 FAQs

-You can never absolutely tell if you will be approved for VA disability but some positive factors include having a well-documented medical diagnosis, clear evidence of service connection, a strong nexus, and favorable C&P exam results.
+You can never absolutely tell if you will be approved for VA disability, but some positive signs include having a well-documented medical diagnosis, clear evidence of service connection, a strong nexus, and favorable C&P exam results.

-How do I know if my VA claim is going to be approved?
+How do I know if my VA claim was approved?

 At Prestige Veteran Medical Consulting, a veteran-owned company, we specialize in Independent Medical Opinions (IMOs) known as Nexus letters.